Links

 Before you enable your native Windows application with BugSplat technology, you may want to take a moment to experiment with our myConsoleCrasher sample application.

-Rebuild the project and run it outside of the Visual Studio debugger (Ctrl+F5).
+1. Rebuild the project and run it outside of the Visual Studio debugger (Ctrl+F5).
 This is important since the debugger interferes with the BugSplat library’s exception handling.
-You should see a dialog such as that shown below (make sure to type something describing the crash so that you can identify it on the website):
+You should see a dialog such as that shown below:

-Click the Send Error Report button and voilà!
+Enter some descriptive text to help you identify the crash you are about to upload.
+Click the Send Error Report button, and voilà!
 The report will be sent!
-On the BugSplat website while logged in to the [email protected] account, look for the crash report with the description you entered.
+On the BugSplat website, look for the crash report with the description you entered.

 Finally, experiment with other features of the library by examining the myConsoleCrasher source code and supplying different command-line arguments.